South East Metro Amateur Radio Club

 our members have participated in "Darien's Dash", "The Woodbury Country

-Mile", "Strawberry Fest", National Nigh Out and other charitable events requiring
+Mile", "Strawberry Fest", National Night Out and other charitable events requiring

-For fun, we have special events like Fox Hunts and we
+For fun, we have special events like Fox Hunts, an annual Special Event commemorating